 I’m so grateful to be on this amazingly beautiful adventure and as I have been posting on social media, I have been getting some questions about sleeping in my car and the deets involved.
 Sooooo, let me start by answering the most common…

 How do you sleep in your car for free?!
 And where the heck do you park overnight to do so??

 Okay, quick little disclaimer to start…first, you want to be respectful of fellow humans, businesses, and nature in general SOOOO it is best to follow the rules whenever possible.

 And second, you want to feel SAFE and super comfy when you do this – if you do not, you need to find a new spot or PAY for proper camping, hotel, lodging.

 I travel because I LOVE to explore new places and experience all that they have to offer.
-I sleep in my car a lot while road tripping because I LOVE to wine + dine the town/city/area that I am visiting.
-I take the lodging funds and put them in to new experiences AND by only sleeping in my car it forces me to leave it.
+I sleep in my car a lot while road tripping because I LOVE to “wine + dine” the town/city/area that I am visiting.
+I take the lodging funds and put them in to new experiences AND…

 Here is where I park my car and sleep FOR FREE while road tripping:

 The Bureau of Land Management is an agency within the US with approximately 247 million acres of public lands.
 On this land, they allow you to park and ‘camp’ overnight for free for up to 14 days.
 Check out their website for locations, these are mostly in the Western US states only.